Justinote29/tracks-capstone-project/README.md

 React app with CRUD functionality.

 Users can create an audio track.
-This track is then displayed on a map and tied to the geolocation where it was created.
+This is any connections they have to physical space: a memory, experience, thought, review, etc.  This track is then displayed on a map and tied to the geolocation where it was created.
 The tracks is then able to be played by other users on a shared map.
 A user can also access their tracks on a separate page and delete them.
 Additionally, a user can update their username and profile picture.

 Technologies used